andreydjason/rails-play/README.md

 RailsPlay
 ==========

-Web Applications for play and learn Ruby on Rails web framework
+Web Applications to play and learn Ruby on Rails web framework

 ---